onivim/oni/PLAN.md

 - Possibilities for visualizing typings?
 The typing resolution in VSCode is very helpful, but intrusive.
 I wonder if there is another UX that would be helpful here.

+- Port to Bucklescript

 - Windows: Show error message
 - Linux: Need to test

 - Log issue for live evaluation
     - Configurable "export" to use as live evaluation - ie, let live => ...

 - Log issue for playground